 Difficulty By Region: The overseas versions were slightly harder than the Japanese version: auto-aiming is turned off by default, the item and enemy placement is a bit different and the enemies themselves have increased strength and durability.
 As a result, the Japanese release of the Dual Shock Edition added a "U.S.A.
 Version" mode which sets the difficulty to the same level as the export versions.
 In the PC and Dreamcast version, the default Normal mode is based on the Japanese version's difficulty, while Expert mode is based on the U.S. version.

 Dirty Cop: Police Chief Irons is this to the core, as well as a psychotic lunatic with several known cases of Domestic Abuse and was charged with rape in his college days.
-Not only is he taking regular bribes for Umbrella and working to cover their hides, but when the outbreak finally occurs, he goes mad and deliberately screws up the efforts of the RPD to try and save people to the extent of murdering some of the survivors himself.
-And when the mayor sent his daughter to the police station believing it would be safe, Irons uses the cover of the outbreak to kidnap, possibly rape, and murder her.
+Not only is he taking regular bribes for Umbrella and working to cover their hides, but when the outbreak finally occurs, he goes mad and deliberately screws up the efforts of the RPD to try and save people to the extent of murdering some survivors himself.
+And when the mayor sent his daughter to the police station believing it would be safe, Irons uses the cover-up of the outbreak to kidnap, possibly rape, and murder her.

 Easier Than Easy: The Rookie mode introduced in later versions, which starts the player off with all the special weapons already in his or her disposal.

 Easter Egg: Wesker's desk seems to have nothing but clutter, but if you search it fifty times, you'll find a roll of film.
 Develop it to get a photograph of Rebecca in a basketball uniform.